carafelix/rochambeau/README.md

 ## Disclaimers

 - Keep in mind that it doesn't support mobile, and never was a question for make it responsive or not.
-That was not an objective of this proyect.
+That was not an objective of this project.
-- Most material used is from old Woodblock Prints, mostly from: Utagawa Kuniyoshi & an unkown artist from the Edo period.
+- Most material used is from old Woodblock Prints, mostly from: Utagawa Kuniyoshi & an unknown artist from the Edo period.

 ## Known Issues

 - In the end-screen, if the play again button 'yes' is click fast enough that the card animation is still not ended && 'same rounds' is checked,  it triggers the second part of the 'card going back animation'
-- Monsters silluettes could be improved
+- Monsters siluetes could be improved
 - A little delay is needed between each round call for the random.org API to work
 - Doesn't work at all on mobile, not something that is planned to get support.